THE PRO-TEST MOVEMENT

 Before some products ever appear on the showroom floor of your local bike shop, they’re put through the wringer by the best field testers of all—professional athletes.
 Learn how their feedback leads to better bikes and equipment for us all.

-The professional cyclist is an impressive and majestic creature, capable of marvellous feats of strength, grace, and sheer ‘squeeze every last wattage from the power cottage’ determination.
+The professional cyclist is an impressive and majestic creature, capable of marvelous feats of strength, grace, and sheer ‘squeeze every last wattage from the power cottage’ determination.
 They’re also, occasionally, guinea pigs on bikes.
 This is a good thing.
 The feedback—and occasional odd requests—they have on bikes and equipment can affect how that final product feels and performs.
-Whether it’s testing tyres with pro road teams like Etixx-Quickstep, or spending a year working with Boels-Dolman’s Evelyn Stevens to perfect the S-Works Power Saddle, pro testing of Specialized products leads to innovations and improvements that can benefit all riders.
+Whether it’s testing tires with pro road teams like Etixx-Quickstep, or spending a year working with Boels-Dolman’s Evelyn Stevens to perfect the S-Works Power Saddle, pro testing of Specialized products leads to innovations and improvements that can benefit all riders.

 WEIRD IN A GOOD WAY

-For mere cycling mortals, the idea of generating enough raw power to pull the heel of your foot from your shoe while pedalling is mind-boggling, but for Alberto Contador, it was a legitimate thing.
+For mere cycling mortals, the idea of generating enough raw power to pull the heel of your foot from your shoe while pedaling is mind-boggling, but for Alberto Contador, it was a legitimate thing.
 “It’s interesting when you get riders talking about something that you can’t fully experience yourself,” says Rob Cook, Design Director of Footwear at Specialized, recalling when Contador first came to him with the request for a better heel fit in his shoe.
 “You wonder to yourself: ‘how the heck do you move in a way that lifts your heel out of a cycling shoe?’
 You just can’t totally comprehend it at first.”

-“Sometimes you have to actually build the shoe to get it,” he says.
+“Sometimes you have to actually build the shoe to get it," he says.
 “Then you realize that, although you obviously weren’t strong enough or fast enough to experience the negative as he was, you can experience the positive.
-And once you can feel the benefit, you realise that it’s a change that will actually be good for many riders.”
+And once you can feel the benefit, you realize that it’s a change that will actually be good for many riders.”

 In this case, a performance-enhancing request from a pro athlete led to a more consistent heel fit in the new S-Works 6 and Sub 6 road shoes.
 This kind of scenario—where a pro rider requests a change for their specific need—occurs across all disciplines and products.
 Whether it’s the fit of a shoe or the grip of a tire on a specific surface, athletes always want to find ways to improve their performance, and testing new innovations and materials is part of that story.

-“When it comes to tyres,” says Wolf VormWalde, Director of Tires and Tubes, “sometimes you’ll get a rider with a special request.
-For example, with the mountain team looking at different terrain from one race to the next, we’ll sit down with riders like Aaron Gwin, or Anneke Beerten and Curtis Keene, and we’ll talk about tyres and what they need from them.
+“When it comes to tires,” says Wolf VormWalde, Director of Tires and Tubes, “sometimes you’ll get a rider with a special request.
+For example, with the mountain team looking at different terrain from one race to the next, we’ll sit down with riders like Aaron Gwin, or Anneke Beerten and Curtis Keene, and we’ll talk about tires and what they need from them.
 Then we work towards meeting those needs—translate them into product specifications like new tread patterns for mountain or compounds for road and mountain—then test the samples with the athletes.
-And if that goes well, they’ll use those tyres.”
+And if that goes well, they’ll use those tires.”

 But specific rider requests are just one side of the athlete testing coin.
 Product developers will sometimes want to test new technologies or materials and get feedback from the pros.
 Here, the testing sessions can seem a little more…mysterious.
 To get from-the-hip feedback, sometimes sleight of hand has to be involved so as to not plant preconceived ideas that’ll mess with the findings.